Can Watching Fish Improve Patient’s Nutritional Intake?

 nurse grabbing coffee for a patient

-In 1999, Nancy Edwards, Nursing Professor at Purdue University, was researching ways to soothe the symptoms of Alzheimer’s patients.
+In 1999, Nancy Edwards, a nursing professor at Purdue University, was researching ways to soothe the symptoms of Alzheimer’s patients.

-After including a fish tank in 3 Alzheimer’s units, she found that those patients were feeling more relaxed and alert when around it.
+After adding a fish tank to 3 Alzheimer’s units, she found that patients felt more relaxed and alert when around it.

 The other surprising stat?

-The data says otherwise, and here’s a few reasons why.
+Wouldn’t a distraction cause less food consumption?
+The data says otherwise, and here’s why.

 aquarium in the corner of a dining room